-- 1 LOG IN to your ScholarTrack account at ScholarTrack.IN.gov and select "Scholar Success Program" under the "State Aid Resources" tab. - 2.
-CLICK "Search for Scholarships" and preview the questions you'll need to answer about your activity. - 3 SEARCH for scholarships that would help pay for additional education costs. - RETURN to your ScholarTrack account and follow steps 1 and 2 to submit your answers to complete your requirement.
+- LOG IN to your ScholarTrack account at ScholarTrack.IN.gov and select "Checklist" on the homepage. - 2.
+CLICK "Search for Scholarships" and preview the questions you'll need to answer about your activity. - 3 SEARCH for scholarships that would help pay for additional education costs. - 4 RETURN to your ScholarTrack account and follow steps 1 and 2 to submit your answers to complete your requirement.